 There is preliminary evidence that a genetic predisposition for AKI may exist, especially with apolipoprotein E (APO-E) genes.
-Genome-wide searches have found other protective candidates, but much more work is needed to validate these findings.
+Genome-wide searches have found other protective candidates, but much more work is still needed to validate these findings.

 Kidney Disease: Improving Global Outcomes (KDIGO) definition of AKI